Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Can track license usage including when licensed based on virtual cores (vCPUs), sockets, or number of machines
 * Distribute, activate, and track software licenses across accounts and throughout an organization
 * Enforce limits across multiple Regions

+### AWS Trusted Advisor

+AWS Trusted Advisor is a tool that performs checks on five different categories:

+* Cost optimization
+* Performance
+* Security
+* Fault tolerance
+* Service limits

+### AWS Security Hub

+> The AWS Security Hub allows you to execute security checks across your AWS environment automatically.

+It also allows you to gather alerts from the following security policies into a central view:

+* Amazon GuardDuty
+* Amazon Inspector
+* IAM Access Analyzer
+* Amazon Macie
+* IAM Firewall Manager
+* Amazon System Manager

 ## Machine Learning